 Performing arts abound in Minnesota, and it’s not just the Twin Cities venues that have audiences cheering.
-In the northwest part of the state, orchestras, choirs, theater groups and concert halls have a full calendar of impressive performances lined up this fall.
+In the northwest part of the state, orchestras, choirs, theater groups and concert halls have a full calendar of impressive performances all year long.
 Whether you’re headed to Bemidji, Moorhead, Walker, Detroit Lakes, Park Rapids or Thief River Falls, consider adding a live show to your must-see list.

 The F. Scott Fitzgerald Home, at 599 Summit Ave., is just one of many fascinating literary sites in Minnesota, in addition to several literary-themed events and attractions.

 Minnesota museums and sculpture parks boast amazing collections of art from thousands of years ago to today.
 From renowned Twin Cities museums to lesser-known gems in greater Minnesota, art shines.

 From the Iron Range to Wabasha, Minnesota has been a filmmaker's destination for decades.
 Tour the many places throughout Minnesota where history was made on film.